Man Donates Kidney to Teen With Special NeedsMay 09, 2016

 Diagnostic tests that are performed are necessary to understand your complete medical status.
-The following are some of the other tests that may be performed, although many of the tests are decided on an individual basis:
+The following are some of the other tests that may be performed.
+Many of these tests are decided on an individual basis:

 Renal ultrasound.
-A noninvasive test in which a transducer is passed over the kidney producing sound waves which bounce off of the kidney, transmitting a picture of the organ on a video screen.
-The test is used to determine the size and shape of the kidney, and to detect a mass, kidney stone, cyst, or other obstruction or abnormalities.
+A noninvasive test in which a transducer is passed over the kidney producing sound waves that bounce off the kidney, transmitting a picture of the organ on a video screen.
+The test is used to determine the size and shape of the kidney, and to find a mass, kidney stone, cyst, or other obstruction or abnormalities.

 Kidney biopsy.
-A procedure in which tissue samples are removed (with a needle or during surgery) from the kidney for examination under a microscope; to determine if cancer or other abnormal cells are present.
+A procedure in which tissue samples are removed (with a needle or during surgery) from the kidney for examination under a microscope.
+This is done to determine if cancer or other abnormal cells are present.

 Intravenous pyelogram (IVP).
-A series of X-rays of the kidney, ureters, and bladder with the injection of a contrast dye into the vein to detect tumors, abnormalities, kidney stones, or any obstructions, and to assess renal blood flow.
+A series of X-rays of the kidney, ureters, and bladder with the injection of a contrast dye into the vein to find tumors, abnormalities, kidney stones, or any obstructions.

 The transplant team will consider all information from interviews, your medical history, physical exam, and diagnostic tests in determining whether you can be a candidate for kidney transplantation.
 After the evaluation and you have been accepted to have a kidney transplant, you will be placed on the United Network for Organ Sharing (UNOS) list.

 If you are receiving a kidney donated by a living donor, the donor will undergo a similar evaluation.